dougransom/dtactions/README.md

 ## Status

 dtactions code has been updated from Python 2 to Python 3.
-It is experimental at this moment. (and for a long time).
-Some modules are used more frequently, as 'sendkeys.py'.
+It is experimental at this moment (and will remain for quite a while probably).
+Some modules are used more frequently, especially `sendkeys.py`.

 You can `pip install dtactions` manually.